Hamster-Powered-Studio/HamsterPoweredEngine/README.md

 ## A small, SFML powered game toolkit with primitive Lua scripting
 This was just supposed to be a tilemap editor, but then science went too far.
+Created during the first year of my degree.

 ## Configurations
 Compile with at least Visual Studio 2019